muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 ##### Web Audio APIs requirements

-1. If you're on Windows, you have to be running Windows Vista or better (will not work on Windows XP).
+1. If you're on Windows, you have to be running WinXP SP3, Windows Vista or better (will not work on Windows XP SP2 or earlier).
 2. On Windows, audio input hardware must be set to the same sample rate as audio output hardware.
 3. On Mac and Windows, the audio input device must be at least stereo (i.e. a mono/single-channel USB microphone WILL NOT work).